a-asaker/Packet-Sniffer/README.md

  Coded By : a-asaker

-# Note That ==>
+# Notes :
-  To Run This Project Properly You Should Run This As 'Root' .
+  To Run This Project Properly You Should Run It As A 'Root' .

   This Project Doesn't Supported By Windows , Because It's A Raw Socket Project.